QSI Decoder Installation tips

 Never assume the power for the lights is correctly hooked up in any model!
 Trace the wires, look where the common goes.
 Note many Aristo locos, while they have the "socket" have several lights connected directly to the track pickups, and often the headlight and rear headlight are wired to a regulator, which then goes to the socket.
 It's often best to pull out the bulbs, and wire LEDs directly to the decoder.

-There were various fans "distributed" with these decoders.
+There were various fans "distributed" with these decoders, and the Titan has a dedicated output.
 Be careful to hook the fan to the right voltage.
 They only need a gentle flow, so often a 12v fan will run just right on 5v.
 Do not connect the the fan to the track, but connect it to either the "18v" output or better yet the 5v output.
 Connecting to the track can interfere with programming.
 The voltage fan you have determines where you connect it.
 Remember the "18v" output is NOT 18v, but rectified track voltage, for example on my layout it is 24v.

 Using Titan without a socket: